sayakpaul/dreambooth-keras/README.md

 You can also fine-tune the text encoder by specifying the `--train_text_encoder` option.

-Additionally, the script supports integration with [Weights and Biases (`wandb`)](https://wandb.ai/). if you specify `--log_wandb` then it will perform inference with the DreamBoothed model parameters and log the generated images to `wandb` alongside the model parameters as artifacts.
+Additionally, the script supports integration with [Weights and Biases (`wandb`)](https://wandb.ai/). if you specify `--log_wandb`, then it will perform inference with the DreamBoothed model parameters and log the generated images to `wandb` alongside the model parameters as artifacts.
 [Here's](https://wandb.ai/sayakpaul/dreambooth-keras/runs/este2e4c) an example `wandb` run where you can find the generated images as well as the [model parameters](https://wandb.ai/sayakpaul/dreambooth-keras/artifacts/model/run_este2e4c_model/v0/files).

 ## Inference